brightfence/000/README.md

 ### Apply here
 Please fill out [this application](https://docs.google.com/a/brightfence.com/forms/d/1ZjKQrw9N6Qi2XOmhc38Vj_wX4Jk-Nrc5c1_67UTDO7M/viewform) **after** you've fulfilled the first three requirements above.
 Scheduling will be determined by the applicants' free times.
-Once we receive your application, we will send you pricing and schedule information.
+Once we receive your application, we will send you full pricing and scheduling information.